-Amendments and review - Mental Health Act 2014
+Amendments and Statutory Review of the Mental Health Act (2014)

 Following an extensive implementation program, the Act commenced on 30 November 2015.
 Since that time, the MHC has been in consultation with key stakeholders regarding the workability of the Act.
 Given the length and complexity of the Act, it was expected that there would be some issues raised that would be best addressed by way of legislative amendment rather than by an operational response.
 Key agencies consulted include the Department of Health, health service providers, the Chief Psychiatrist, the Mental Health Tribunal and the Mental Health Advocacy Service.